Cranch-fur/Green-Luma/README.md

 # Green Luma UI
-GreenLuma is an unofficial tool designed to modify the Steam client.
+Green Luma is an unofficial tool designed to modify the Steam client.
 It enables users to access games and features they have not officially purchased, such as by forging licenses or activating other users’ game libraries.

 **Typically, GreenLuma is used to bypass the following restrictions:**
 1) Bypassing Steam Family Sharing’s simultaneous access limits.
 The tool can mask your activity on Steam, allowing all family members with GreenLuma installed and configured to play the same copy of a game simultaneously.